FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: Introduction

 The main contributions of this work are summarized as follows:

-\begin{itemize} \item{We propose a novel spatio-temporal semantic feedback strategy with a closed-loop semantic association mechanism for infrared small target detection.
-It consists· of paired forward and backward refinement modules that work cooperatively across the encoder and decoder.
-This design facilitates robust implicit inter-frame registration and continuously refines spatio-temporal semantics to suppress false alarms from dynamic clutter.} \item{We introduce an embedded sparse semantic module (SSM), which operates by strategically grouping frames by interval, propagating semantics within each group, and reassembling the sequence to efficiently capture long-range temporal dependencies with low computational overhead, while inherently suppressing transient noise.} \item{Our overall procedure maintains a consistent training-inference pipeline, which ensures reliable performance transfer and increases model robustness.} \end{itemize}
+\begin{itemize} \item{We propose a closed-loop semantic feedback strategy for infrared small target detection, comprising paired forward and backward refinement modules that operate across the encoder and decoder.
+This design enhances information exchange between consecutive frames, effectively improving detection accuracy and reducing false alarms.} \item{We introduce an embedded sparse semantic module (SSM), which operates by strategically grouping frames by interval, propagating semantics within each group, and reassembling the sequence to efficiently capture long-range temporal dependencies with low computational overhead.} \item{Our model exhibits strong detection capability and false alarm suppression across all experiments on many widely adopted multi-frame infrared small target datasets, demonstrating its generalization ability and scene adaptability.} \end{itemize}

 The remainder of this paper is organized as follows: Section \ref{sec:related_work} provides a comprehensive review and critical analysis of related work.
 Section \ref{sec:methodology} describes the proposed network architecture.
 Section \ref{sec:experiment} presents experimental results and analysis.
 Finally, Section \ref{sec:conclusion} provides concluding remarks.